Is a Correction Looming Ahead for AT&T Inc. (T)

 Morgan Stanley gave a rating of “Equal-Weight” to T, setting the target price at $34 in the report published on December 17th of the previous year.

-Volatility was left at 1.45%, however, over the last 30 days, the volatility rate increased by 1.03%, as shares surge +1.69% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.09% upper at present.
+Volatility was left at 1.23%, however, over the last 30 days, the volatility rate increased by 0.98%, as shares sank -0.20% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.05% upper at present.

 Insider Trading